352.Infanterie-Division

 THE 352nd IN BATTLE IN GERMANY

-After the defeat in the Ardennes, the 352.Volksgrenadier-Division was recalled to Germany to be refit and resupplied.
-It was then placed under the command of General Bazing.
-It was refitted with men from the 66.Volksgrenadier-Regiment, 99th Security Regiment and what was left of the 9th Infantry Division.
-It's next deployment was to defend the area around Trier (Germany) and Moselle (France).
-Fighting and Allied bombing effectively destroyed what was left of the Division again by mid-March 1945.
-Only a small remnant of the Division escaped across the Rhine at Worms as American forces advanced.
+After the defeat in the Ardennes, what was left of the 352.Volksgrenadier-Division was recalled to Germany to be refit and resupplied.
+It was officially placed under the command of General Bazing (who had taken over during the Ardennes Offensive when Oberst Schmidt was injured).
+It was refitted with men from the 66.Volksgrenadier-Regiment, 99.Sicherheits-Regiment and what was left of the 9.Infanterie-Division.
+Its next deployment was to defend the area around Trier (Germany) and Moselle (France).
+Fighting and Allied bombing effectively destroyed what was left of the Division again.
+Only a small remnant of the Division (a single Kampfgruppe) escaped across the Rhine at Worms in March 1945 as American forces advanced.

-The 352nd was partially reconstructed one last time as a small battle group in mid-April and deployed to defend Darmstadt, south of Remagen.
-It's last battles were during a part of the Rhineland Campaign, as the Allies pushed in the south to reach the Elbe.
-The 352nd Infantry Division's career as a fighting unit ended in the Rhineland at the end of the War.
-They surrendered to American forces near Nuremberg in May 1945.
+The 352.Volksgrenadier-Division was partially reconstructed one last time as a small battle group in mid-April and deployed to defend Darmstadt, south of Remagen.
+Its last battles were during the Allies' Rhineland Campaign, as they pushed towards the south to reach the Elbe.
+Despite being destroyed numerous times, the 352.Volksgrenadier-Division survived as a fighting unit until the War.
+The Division laid down its arms in the Rhineland, surrendering to American forces near Nürnberg in May 1945.

 The Friedensplatz in Darmstadt, 1944